ibm-cloud-docs/solution-tutorials/coligo.hidden.md

 # Coligo tutorial
 {: #coligo}

 In this tutorial, you will be learn about Coligo by deploying an object detection application to a Coligo cluster.
 Coligo aims to create a platform to unify the deployment of functions, applications and pre-built containers to Kubernetes-based infrastructure.
-It provides a “one-stop-shop” experience for developers, enabling higher productivity and faster time to market.
+It provides a "one-stop-shop" experience for developers, enabling higher productivity and faster time to market.
 Delivered as a managed service on the cloud and built on open-source projects (Kubernetes, Istio, knative, Tekton etc.,).

-Starting with a multi-tenant shared container environment, but extendable to ”bring your own cluster” (either IKS or OpenShift) for higher isolation.
+Starting with a multi-tenant shared container environment, but extendable to "bring your own cluster" (either IKS or OpenShift) for higher isolation.
 {:shortdesc}

 Kubernetes is a complex product that needs a lot of configuration to run properly.
 Developers must log into individual worker nodes to carry out repetitive tasks, such as installing dependencies and configuring networking rules.
 They must generate configuration files, manage logging and tracing, and write their own CI/CD scripts using tools like Jenkins.
 Before they can deploy their containers, they have to go through multiple steps to containerize their source code in the first place.